rutenio/ToQueryString/README.md

 # ToQueryString
-C# Class to retun a querystring format from a object parameter
+C# Class to return a querystring format from an object parameter, for use in some GET Api methods.